What Kind of Theologian Are You?

 5 Kinds of Theologians

-I don’t recommend Stanley Grenz and Roger Olson’s Who Needs Theology? as the best book on theology, but I found their spectrum of theologies in chapter two extremely helpful.
-It can also serve to answer the issue raised by R.C.
-Sproul: whether you’re a good theologian or a bad one.
+I don’t recommend Stanley Grenz and Roger Olson’s Who Needs Theology? as the best book on theology, but I found their spectrum of theologies in chapter two extremely helpful as it can help you assess whether you’re a good theologian or a bad one.

 1. Folk Theologian